 We are externally managed by our Manager.
 We have entered into a management agreement with our Manager, pursuant to which our Manager is responsible for our investment strategies and decisions and our day-to-day operations, subject to the supervision and oversight of our board of directors.
 Mr. Middleman, our non-executive Chairman of the Board, is the sole member of our Manager.
 Freedom Mortgage and its employees support our Manager in providing services to us pursuant to the terms of a services agreement that has been entered into by our Manager and Freedom Mortgage.
-We rely on our Manager and Freedom Mortgage to provide or obtain on our behalf the personnel and services necessary for us to conduct our business, and we have no employees or facilities of our own.
-Our executive officers and the officers and employees of our Manager are also officers or employees of Freedom Mortgage, and we will compete with Freedom Mortgage for access to these individuals.
+We rely on our Manager and Freedom Mortgage to provide or obtain on our behalf the personnel and services necessary for us to conduct our business.
+Our executive officers and the officers and employees of our Manager are also officers and employees of Freedom Mortgage, and we will compete with Freedom Mortgage for access to these individuals.
 The executive offices of our Manager are located at 907 Pleasant Valley Ave., Mount Laurel, New Jersey 08054, and the telephone number of our Manager's executive offices is (877) 870-7005.

 Our Manager has established an Investment Committee to monitor our investment policies, portfolio holdings, financing and hedging strategies and compliance with our investment guidelines.
-The official members of our Manager's Investment Committee are Mr. Middleman, our Chairman; Mr. Lown, our President and Chief Investment Officer; and Mr. Levine, our Chief Financial Officer, Treasurer and Secretary.
-The Manager's Investment Committee also includes three ex-officio members from the Manager's management team.
+The members of our Manager's Investment Committee are Mr. Middleman, our Chairman; Mr. Lown, our President and Chief Investment Officer; Mr. Levine, our Chief Financial Officer, Treasurer and Secretary; and the Manager's two portfolio managers and head of risk/operations.